 Within the Missouri legal community, Lisa has earned a reputation as a “lawyer’s lawyer” who understands the tax and technical complexities of the estate planning and charitable planning field and can effectively guide less experienced or more general practitioners.
 She is a frequent speaker to both professional and lay audiences on estate planning and charitable planning topics.

-An active volunteer leader in charitable and civic service for many years, Lisa currently serves as a Trustee and Secretary of the Missouri Historical Society, a Director of YouthBridge Community Foundation and a Trustee of the Missouri United Methodist Foundation.
+An active volunteer leader in charitable and civic service for many years, Lisa currently serves as a Trustee and Chair of the Board of the Missouri Historical Society, a Director of YouthBridge Community Foundation and a Trustee of the Missouri United Methodist Foundation.

 Estate & Wealth Planning